End of the Road

 Fierce!
 (Actually, I was kind of disappointed that Christian won.
 I think Jillian is the better designer.
 A lot of Christian’s pieces in the final collection look too much like pieces that he did in previous episodes.)

-7 thoughts on “End of the Road
+7 responses to “End of the Road”

 1. Oh yes, that technique is… fierce!
 Thanks for the tutorial.
 It’ll really come in handy.